danioprea/danioprea/README.md

 ### Hi there 👋 I'm Dani _(she/they)_!

-I'm an aspiring Data Analyst living in Colorado.
+I'm a Data Analyst living in Colorado.
 I'm intrigued by big data and using it to uncover interesting and exciting insights!
 As a musician, I am especially curious about streaming data and algorithms that help listeners discover more artists they may love and help great artists grow and reach more eager fans.

 ![jake the dog listening to music on headphones](https://media.giphy.com/media/cgW5iwX0e37qg/giphy.gif)